utsabray10-glitch/variant_annotation_tool/README.md

  - Optimal number of threads and optimal batch size can be obtained using more benchmarking
  - Support for generating HGVS notation for more variant types
  - More validation on both data in vcf and data obtained from VEP API
+ - Setup github action that automatically generates [PyDocs.md](./PyDocs.md) whenever there is a change in source code